TfTHacker/obsidian42-brat/README.md

 ![](media/brat.jpg)

-# Beta Reviewers Auto-update Tester
+# BRAT - Beta Reviewers Auto-update Tester

 This is a very special plugin designed to make life much easier for developers and beta-testers of plugins and themes.